Dikshith-Jain/Doctranscion/README.md

 Create an instance of Azure Storage service as we need to create two containers.
 ![1647196327562](https://user-images.githubusercontent.com/73302381/158074510-15578501-70a8-4560-a0f5-b1c98ffee115.jpg)
--The first container named inputdocs - holds source documents, which need to be translated -The second container named translateddocs - holds target documents, which are the translated documents -Once containers are created, you could see them listed under your storage account as shown below:
+-The first container named inputdocs - holds source documents, which need to be translated -The second container named translateddocs - holds target documents, which are the translated document -Once containers are created, you could see them listed under your storage account as shown below:

 ###### Step 4